-There are several important pieces of legislation which govern your rights as a broadband consumer.
+There are several important pieces of legislation that govern your rights as a broadband consumer.

 Communications Act 2003

-The Communications Act 2003 tells providers that they must be signed up to an ADR.
-Then in the event you have a complaint that you cannot resolve, an ombudsman can step in.
+The Communications Act 2003 tells providers that they must be signed up for an ADR.
+In the event you have a complaint that you can’t resolve, an ombudsman can step in.

 Consumer Contracts Regulations

-This important bit of law is what gives you rights when you make an online purchase, including broadband.
-For example, it gives you 14 days to cancel a broadband contract from the date you signed up.
+This important bit of law gives you rights when you make an online purchase, including broadband.
+For example, it gives you a minimum 14-day cooling-off period to cancel.

-This replaces the Distance Selling Regulations for any contract after 13 June 2014, but if you entered into your broadband contract before that date the Distance Selling Regulations still apply.
+This replaces the Distance Selling Regulations for any contract after 13 June 2014.

 Consumer Rights Act 2015